-For my first hit out from my new base of Queenstown I took a drive to Athol to check out Stu’s “World Famous” Fly Fishing shop and hopefully glean some local info.
-Stu wasn’t in and the old Scotsman behind the counter was not a fisherman so I mooched around the fly shelf and purchased some.
-Being so close to the Mataura* I decided to try it.
+For my first hit out from my new base of Queenstown I took a drive to Athol to check out Stu Tripney's “World Famous” Fly Fishing shop and hopefully glean some local info.
+Stu wasn’t in and the old Scotsman behind the counter wasn't a fisherman, so I mooched around the shop and purchased some flies.
+Being so close to the Mataura River I decided to drive down and try it.

 |The best of the lot|

-Seeing so many fish and catching four in less than two hours, even though small by New Zealand standards, was just the tonic I needed after the tough going of Reefton.
+Seeing so many fish and catching four in less than two hours, even though they would be considered 'small' by New Zealand standards, was just the tonic I needed after the tough going of Reefton.